Evaluation and advisory

 AHA evaluates healthcare programs, providing expert insight and advice about their appropriateness, effectiveness and efficiency.
-Our large team of skilled program evaluators systematically collect, analyse and interpret information about health programs and initiatives.
-The results are practical, evidence-based findings and recommendations to inform decision-making by government.
+Our large team of skilled program evaluators systematically collects, analyses and interprets information about health programs and initiatives.
+The results are practical, evidence-based findings and recommendations to inform policy and decision-making.

 In today’s economic climate, public services must deliver more for less and AHA is rising to the challenge, innovating relentlessly and delivering the great outcomes this country needs.
-AHA is progressively receiving greater recognition for its innovative methods and is one of the most exciting and vibrant consultancies now active in Australia.
+We are recognised for our innovative methods, and are one of the most exciting and vibrant consultancies now active in Australia.

-The expertise and experience of our staff, along with the rigorous processes employed, mean that our evaluations are an authoritative benchmark of quality.
+The expertise of our staff, along with the rigorous processes we employ, mean that our evaluations are an authoritative benchmark of quality.

-AHA’s staff are not generalists.
-They are organised by area of knowledge and expertise which allows them to delve deeper into the specific area in which the client needs support.
-This ensures that the solutions we recommend are relevant, robust and realistic and it is from this position that we build true partnerships with our clients.
+AHA’s staff are not generalists; they have deep knowledge and experience that ensures the solutions we recommend are relevant, robust and realistic.
+It is from this position that we build true partnerships with our clients.

 What makes the difference with AHA is the high calibre of the people we employ.
-They are outstanding high achievers, qualified professionals, who have the technical knowledge, ability and experience.
-They are pragmatic, always grounded, understand cultural differences and complexities, and completely committed to the final result of each project.
+They are outstanding high achievers, qualified professionals who have the technical knowledge, ability and experience to manage complexity and deliver real results.
+They are pragmatic, always grounded, understand cultural differences and complexities, and completely committed to the final outcome of each project.

 Our approach to each project is informed by current evaluation theory and best practice.
 We favour a mixed-methods approach to allow triangulation of information from quantitative and qualitative sources, while minimising the impost on stakeholders.

 AHA has a reputation for producing reports that are insightful and comprehensive, but also concise.
-We continually refine the ways information is presented to convey it most meaningfully.
-Reports comply with latest accessibility guidelines including WCAG 2.0.
+We continually refine the ways we present information to ensure it is meaningful and accessible.